parnianshahkar/academic-website/_pages/about.md

 I am a fourth-year Computer Science PhD student at the [University of California, Irvine](https://uci.edu/).
 My research advisor is [Prof. Ioannis Panageas](https://panageas.github.io), and my research interests are:

-1. **Designing Algorithms under Uncertainty**
-   I am interested in developing robust algorithms capable of handling uncertain inputs and dynamic environments.
-My work in this area covers topics such as online algorithms and algorithmic game theory.
+1. **Algorithms for Uncertain and Dynamic Environments**
+   I develop algorithms that remain reliable when inputs are noisy, incomplete, or arrive over time.
+This includes work on online algorithms and algorithmic game theory, with an emphasis on robustness and performance guarantees in changing settings.

-2. **Decentralized Data Markets**
+2. **Pricing and Mechanism Design for Data and API Markets**
-   I am passionate about investigating new models for data exchange and federated learning, contributing to the emerging field of decentralized data markets.
+   I study how data and APIs should be priced in market settings, focusing on equilibrium outcomes and practical mechanisms for data exchange, contributing to the emerging field of decentralized data markets.

+3. **Incentive-aware Machine Learning**
+   I’m also very interested in the interplay between AGT and LLMs/ML, both in using AGT to design and analyze LLM/ML models (e.g., strategic fusion in multimodal ML or agentic auction design) and in applying ML to advance AGT problems, such as neural combinatorial optimization.

 ---

 ## News
+- **December 2025** — Presenting our paper on the Existence and Complexity of Core-Stable Data Exchanges at **NeurIPS** (San Diego).
+- **December 2025** — Our paper on Equitable Core Imputations for Max-Flow, MST and b-Matching Games got accepted at **AAMAS 2026**.
 - **October 2025** — Presenting our paper on online fair division at **INFORMS** (Atlanta).
 - **September 2025** — Great visit to Northwestern University with **Prof. Edith Elkind**.
 - **September 2025** — Presenting our paper on **Data Markets** at Northwestern University.